jesstelford/pecs/README.md

 Useful for delaying actions until the next turn of the update loop.
 Particularly when the action would modify a list that's currently being iterated on such as removing an item due to collision, or spawning new items.

+## PECS Lite

+`pecs.lua` includes a Filter & Query system to support _Systems_.
+While _Systems_ are a very powerful feature of PECS, it comes at a cost of both tokens and CPU cycles.

+`pecs-lite.lua` is a version of PECS without support for _Systems_. _Components_ and _Entities_ continue to function identically, but you will have to write your own functions for executing game logic over a sub-set of _Entities_.

+**Token Counts**:

+- `pecs.lua`: 576
+- `pecs-lite.lua`: 245